demarcod1/librarianz-scripts/README.md

 # Scripts

 ## Upload Files Script
-This script will intelligently upload files from a specified location on your machine into the Digital Library system.
+This script intelligently uploads files from a specified location on your machine into the Digital Library system.

 <details>
    <summary>Show/Hide Details</summary>